CaVarney3/thewheel/README.md

-THE WHEEL :
+# THE WHEEL

-What?
-Wheel.
+### What?
+A wheel.
+A decider.
+A force beyond mortal hesitation.

-Why?
-Indecisiveness.
+### Why?
+Because indecisiveness is a curse, and the Wheel is the cure.

-How?
-Read.
+### How?

-Any further questions are to be answered by the Wheel itself.
+Spin.
+Accept.
+Obey.

+Any further questions?
+Ask the Wheel.
+It knows all.